 With new codeless programming tools, employees can develop and integrate their own applications.
 IT can lead this effort by creating a sandbox, base guidelines and communities, and provide lightweight support.

 No. 11: Omni-Comms

 Employees will benefit from a fully mobile suite of communication and collaboration services that will be embedded in business processes.

-- My Digital University
+No. 12: My Digital University

 This type of educational program will help employees acquire a wide variety of digital literacies with alternative learning methods.